fortio/fortio/README.md

   -grpc-port port
         grpc server port.
-Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079") -h    Print usage/help on stdout
+Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079") -grpc-metadata value
+        Metadata that will be added to the grpc request. e.g. -grpc-metadata "key: value".
+  -h    Print usage/help on stdout
   -halfclose
         When not keepalive, whether to half close the connection (only for fast